WhatsApp: Stickers and avatars

-WhatsApp has the facility to hide users' online status ("Last Seen").
-In December 2021, WhatsApp changed the default setting from "everyone" to only people in the user's contacts or who have been conversed with ("nobody" is also an option).
+In December 2022, WhatsApp launched 3D digital avatars.
+Users are able to use an avatar as their profile picture or use it for stickers during instant messaging, similar to those offered by Bitmoji or Memoji.

+Communities and Channels

 In April 2022, WhatsApp announced undated plans to roll out a Communities feature allowing several group chats to exist in a shared space, getting unified notifications and opening up smaller discussion groups.
 The company also announced plans to implement reactions, the ability for administrators to delete messages in groups and voice calls up to 32 participants.